Vignesh16879/Face-Reco/README.md

 While our model generally performs well, there are certain challenging scenarios where it may encounter difficulties.
 Some identified failure cases include:

-1. **Low Lighting Conditions:** The model may struggle with faces captured in extremely low-light environments, affecting its ability to extract accurate facial features.
+1. **Very Low Lighting Conditions:** The model may struggle with faces captured in extremely very low-light environments, affecting its ability to extract accurate facial features.

-2. **Partial Occlusion:** Instances where a significant portion of the face is occluded, such as by sunglasses or hair, may result in reduced recognition accuracy.
+2. **Partial Occlusion:** Instances where a significant portion of the face is occluded, such as by sunglasses or hair or a mask, may result in reduced recognition accuracy.

 3. **Similar Looking Faces:** In cases where individuals share similar facial features, the model may face challenges in distinguishing between them.

-These failure cases highlight areas for potential improvement and offer insights into the limitations of the current model.
-Ongoing efforts in model refinement and dataset augmentation are aimed at addressing these challenges.
+A proper model assessment couldn't be done due to lack on time on my side.